Limit theorems for invariant distributions

 \subsection{Comments on other proof techniques}

-The choice of Stein's method is not arbitrary: Except for certain benign groups, other standard techniques fail.
-These include Lindeberg's replacement trick and martingale methods for central limit theorems; the replacement trick and Fourier techniques for Berry-Esseen bounds; and the Efron-Stein inequality and other standard techniques for concentration proofs.
-There are a several obstacles:\\ \emph{(i) Topology of the group.} An integral step of many martingale proofs, and of the Efron-Stein approach to concentration, is to group observations into blocks.
-Dependence between blocks is then controlled using an isoperimetric argument (i.e.\ the block boundaries are of negligible size).
-Such arguments apply to some groups, such as ${\group=\mathbb{Z}}$, but fail even for ${\group=\mathbb{Z}^2}$, which occurs for example in the random field in \cref{fig:Kuensch}.
-Bolthausen's use of Stein's method, in \citep{Bolthausen:1982:1}, addresses an instance of this problem.\\ \emph{(ii) Lack of a total order.} Replacement arguments, such Lindeberg's method or the Efron-Stein inequality, rely on the left-invariant total order of $\mathbb{Z}$ to replace random variables sequentially.
-That makes them inapplicable, for example, to groups with torsion. \\ \emph{(iii) Uncountable groups}, since replacement arguments require discreteness.\\[.5em] Martingales warrant an additional remark: They yield simple and elegant proofs of asymptotic normality if $X$ is an exchangeable sequence or array, and are invoked e.g.\ by \citet{Lovasz:Szegedy:2006} for convergence, and by \citet{Eagleson:Weber:1978:1} for asymptotic normality.
-The related results of \citep{Bickel:Chen:Levina:2011:1,Ambroise:Matias:2012:1} are proven differently, but could similarly be obtained using martingales.
-Martingales are applicable if $\group$ contains a sequence ${\group_1\subset\group_2\subset\ldots}$ of finite subgroups such that ${\group=\cup_n\group_n}$ (choose ${\group_n=\mathbb{S}_n}$ for ${\group=\mathbb{S}_\infty}$).
-If so, ${\A_n:=\group_n}$ defines a \Folner sequence.
-Then ${(\mathbb{F}_n,\sigma(\group_n))_n}$ is a reverse martingale, which implies \eqref{eq:lindenstrauss}, and \cref{theorem:CLT} follows from the reverse martingale central limit theorem.
-However, the method has limitations even for ${\group=\mathbb{S}_\infty}$.
-For example: If $(X_i)$ is an exchangeable sequence and $h$ real-valued, ${(h(X_i,X_j))_{ij}}$ is an exchangeable array, but even with proper normalization, ${\sum_{i<j}h(X_i,X_j)}$ is not a reverse martingale unless $h$ is symmetric.\\
+Central limit theorems can be proven with a range of tools, including Fourier techniques, Lindeberg's replacement trick, or martingale methods.
+Unlike Stein's method, these do not seem adaptable to our problems.
+In the case of concentration, the Efron-Stein inequality and other standard techniques similarly fail.
+There are several obstacles: \emph{(i) Topology of the group.} Many martingale proofs, and the Efron-Stein approach to concentration, combine observations into blocks, and control dependence between blocks via an isoperimetric argument (i.e.\ block boundaries are of negligible size).
+That applies to some groups, such as ${\group=\mathbb{Z}}$, but fails even for ${\group=\mathbb{Z}^2}$.
+Bolthausen \cite{Bolthausen:1982:1} used Stein's method to address an instance of this problem. \emph{(ii) Lack of a total order.} Replacement arguments (e.g.\ Lindeberg's method and the Efron-Stein inequality) rely on the left-invariant total order of $\mathbb{Z}$ to replace random variables sequentially.
+That makes them inapplicable, for example, to permutation groups. \emph{(iii) Group size}, since replacement arguments require countability.